cloudmesh-community/book/chapters/class/516/syllabus-2019.md

 such, the instructor reserves the right to change the content of the course to accommodate the needs and expectations of the students.

+## Grade Breakdown

+* 70% Project
+* 10% Chapter
+* 10% Assignments
+* 10% Particpation

+There is no exam or midterm in this class, however there will be a project review at midterm time.

 ## Project Examples

 * <https://cloudmesh.github.io/cloudmesh-manual/projects/index.html>